National Orchestra Service

 The National Orchestra Service, Inc. (NOS), was the most important booking and management agency for territory bands across the Great Plains and other regions from the early 1930s through 1960.
 NOS managed black, white and integrated orchestras and was headquartered in Omaha.

 About

 National Orchestra Service specialized in booking ballroom dance orchestras known as territory bands.
 The company's reputation as the premier booking agent in that genre helped them dominate their industry for almost 20 years.
 Bands that NOS represented were typically smaller than the Glenn Miller-type orchestras, usually featuring about 12 pieces, sometimes 15; though ensemble sizes tended to wax and wane with the economy.
+NOS handled bookings in Wisconsin, Minnesota, North Dakota, South Dakota, Montana, Wyoming, Nebraska, Missouri, Kansas, Oklahoma, and military bases.